Frank Sinatra

 Harry James

 Perhaps the most important vocalist of the twentieth century, Frank Sinatra is rivaled only by Bing Crosby in his contribution to American popular song.
-His smooth voice and uncanny sense of rhythm coupled by his tough-guy personality and deep sense of humor won him the adoration of jazz fans and the general public alike.
-Nicknamed Ol’ Blue Eyes and the Chairman of the Board, he is remembered today more for his classic work of the 1950s and 1960s than for his big band days.
+His smooth voice and uncanny sense of rhythm coupled with his tough-guy personality and deep sense of humor won him the adoration of jazz fans and the general public alike.
+Nicknamed Ol’ Blue Eyes and the Chairman of the Board, he is remembered today more for his classic solo work of the 1950s and 1960s than for his big band days.

 Dorsey Years